MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 ```

 ## Install packages
-In order to ensure a consistent environment across multiple machines, use the ```renv.lock``` file to use the exact same R packages.
+In order to ensure a consistent environment across multiple machines, use the ```renv.lock``` file to install the exact R packages.
 To do this, follow these steps:
-1. clone the project repository in Github
+1. ensure your working directory is set to proof-of-concept
+2. ensure that the ```renv.lock``` file is in this directory
 2. execute ```renv::init()``` to automatically install the packages declared in that lockfile into your own private project library.
 By following these steps, you will be able to work within the project usign the exact same R packages.
 For further instructions on renv go to: https://rstudio.github.io/renv/